linnil1/KIR_graph/README.md

 * `filenameflow`: https://github.com/linnil1/FileNameFlow

   A lightweight pipeline tool that executes pipelines.
 It uses filenames as auto-versioning keys, which is convenient when tuning arguments or switching parts frequently.
 Note that in this research, Version 0.0.7 is used, so clone the repository and run `git checkout v0.0.7 && pip install .`.

+## Changelog

+* github tag: v1.0: Initial release on bioRxiv and open-sourced the Graph-KIR code.
+* latest: Current Version
+  * Improved the algorithm for assuming KIR3DL3 is diploid.
+We now treat KIR3DL3's depth as a probability of 2x depth instead of assuming an exact 2x depth, which enhances the clustering results for copy number estimation.
+Special thanks to Ting-Jian Wang, one of the authors of the original paper.

 ## LICENSE
 LGPL